Is this a safe place?

-Abuse is a painful and confusing thing, and of course we all want to support each other, but everyone's idea of safety is different.
+Of course any support group wants its members to feel comfortable and bans trolls.
+However, everyone's idea of safety is different.
 Some sites require trigger warnings, others ban members who admit suffering from Borderline Personality Disorder even if they aren't causing any harm, yet other sites don't allow you to put people on ignore because that would hurt their feeling.
-A few years ago a 62yo university professor lost a daughter in a car accident and got told by a 16yo newbie "aww dont worry 'bout it hun" - was it supportive or disrespectful?
-Where's the line between encouragement and patronizing?
-Between being insensitive and having to walk on eggshells?
+A few years ago a 62yo university professor lost a daughter in a car accident and got told by a 16yo newbie "aww dont obsess 'bout it hun" - was it supportive or disrespectful?
+Where's the line between being insensitive and having to walk on eggshells?
 Is it ok to speak your mind even if others disagree?
-Is it always my fault if someone felt hurt by my words?
-Answers to these questions is what makes survivor communities different from each other, and what people mean when they ask if this is a safe place.
+Is it always your fault if someone felt hurt by your words?
+Answers to these questions are what makes support groups different from each other, and what people mean when they ask if this is a safe place.

 At Fort we like to keep it real: being an abuse survivor isn't a sign of inadequacy, nor is it a badge of honor, proof of wisdom, or a competition to join a special secret clique.
-Abuse, unfortunately, affects a quarter of humanity, and survivors come in all shapes and forms.
+Abuse doesn't discriminate, and survivors come in all shapes and forms.
 Just like any other group of people, we're bound to disagree on various topics, not all of us will like each other - and that's normal.
 Pretending it's not so would put everyone under enormous pressure of having to talk to people you can't stand, validate statements you don't agree with, not mention issues that bother you, or get bullied for being different (male, not Christian, too old, too young, too mentally ill, not ill enough, etc).

 We believe in basic honesty and respect rather than in unconditional validation.
-I can't tell you who you are or what you should do, think, or feel (the site is anonymous, what if I'm a complete loon, you know?), but I can share how I handle the issue you brought up or what I've read on the subject.
+I can't tell you who you are or what you should do, think, or feel (the site is anonymous, what if I'm a complete loon?), but I can share how I handle the issue you brought up or what I've read on the subject.
 If what I'm doing makes sense to you - you can try it too.
-If it doesn't - you can learn from my mistake and not repeat it in your own life.
+If it doesn't - you can learn from my mistake and not repeat it.
 If you handle the same issue differently - please share, your perspective might help someone else.
 After all, abuse was about taking away our choices, so we refuse to recreate this pattern and respect each other's right to make their own decisions and take responsibility for them.
 Condescending statements (e.g. "good job on voicing your feelings!"), opinions passed as facts (e.g. "personality disorders aren't treatable", without citing the sources), and baseless assumptions (e.g. "you can do it!") - make us cringe.

 Fort membership is free, anonymous, and doesn't expire, i.e. you can use it as much or as little as you want.
-The only condition is acceptance of our terms of service and agreement (and ability) to follow our guidelines (link to registration is there).
-It's open to anyone over 16yo who believes they have been abused and wants to talk of how this experience affected them and what they plan to do about their life now, having full control of it.
-If you don't have control over what happens to you, please contact your local authorities for help.
-If you want to talk of anything other than your recovery from the trauma of abuse - feel free to use our public forum, it's open to everyone and doesn't require membership.
-Hope to see you around :)
+The only condition is acceptance of our terms of service and agreement (and ability) to follow our guidelines.
+It's open to anyone over 16yo who believes they have been abused and wants to talk of how this experience affected them and what they plan to do about their life now that they have full control of it.
+If you don't have control over what happens to you, please contact your local authorities for help, we are a peer support group, not a hotline.

 - Membership is free; we do not ask for money and do not accept donations if offered.
 There are no ads, fundraisers, petitions, etc anywhere on site because we cover all expenses out of pocket; it's our contribution to abuse survivors worldwide.